-This course will introduce students to the child care setting where students will observe early childhood programs and participate in a discussion and evaluation of types of activities, situations, and behavior patterns and identify specific patterns of child behavior relevant to classroom management.
+This course will introduce students to the childcare setting where students will observe early childhood programs and participate in a discussion and evaluation of types of activities, situations, and behavior patterns and identify specific patterns of child behavior relevant to classroom management.
 Students will be exposed to a variety of assessment techniques in early childhood education, including children with special needs.
 The course focuses on structured observations, use of behavioral rating scales, psycho-educational screening tests, and assessment of parent-child interactions.
 Formal and informal parent contacts, interviewing techniques, the use of technology in the assessment process, and referrals to school and community resources are also explored.
-Emphasis is placed on developmental and differentiated assessment strategies for children, birth through age 8.
+Emphasis is placed on developmental and differentiated assessment strategies for infants, toddlers and preschoolers.
+This course is focused on CDA Competency 3: Functional area 8: Develops a warm, positive, supportive and responsive relationship with each child, and helps each child learn about and take pride in their individual and cultural identity.
+Functional area 9: Helps each child function effectively I the group, learn to express feelings, acquire social skills, make friends, and promote mutual respect among children and adults.
+Functional area 10: Provide a supportive environment and use effective strategies to promote children's self-regulation and support acceptable behaviors and effectively intervenes for children with persistent challenging behaviors.